zhan-shi/zhan-shi.github.io/_pages/about.md

 Hi and Welcome.

-I am a fully-funded PhD student in Economics at the University of Strathclyde starting from Oct, 2021.
-I am under the supervision of [Dr Jonathan Norris](https://jonathan-norris.github.io/) and [Dr Agnese Romiti](https://sites.google.com/view/agneseromiti/home).
+I am a PhD student in Economics at the University of Strathclyde starting from Oct, 2021.
+I am under the supervision of [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Agnese Romiti](https://sites.google.com/view/agneseromiti/home).

 My research interests lie in applied microeconomics, labour economics, education, and inequality.